AnteDev00/Breakout-Game/README.md

 My attempt at recreating legendary 2d arcade game in C++ using only SDL and helper libraries.

+## Key principles used:
+- Object Oriented aproach
+- Using SOLID priciples
+- Using fundemental game components

 ## Features
-- Control over game loop
-- Level loading from XML
-- Specfiying brick types usich such XML
 - 2D Phyiscs
+- UI
+- Level System (via XML files)
 - etc.

 ## Libraries used: